ssl-hep/ml_front/README.md

 ## TODO
+* make image selectable from the web site.
+* completely move to ingress controllers. (spark too)
 * change how upper left corner Title is set (should be in pug.)
 * add shared filesystem
 * add option to mount CVMFS